General Info – summary

 Leaves

 Juvenile plants have leaves ranked in vertical rows, but leaf rosettes gradually develop (photo 7756) from this as the leaves mature.
 The dense rounded crown contains relatively small rosettes of succulent Leaves that are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-The yellowish green to bluish, spear-shaped leaves (photo 7749 -under Tree) are up to 35 x 5cm and are entire (with a continuous margin, not in any way indented).
+The yellowish green to bluish green, spear-shaped leaves (photo 7749 -under Tree) are up to 35 x 5cm and entire (with a continuous margin, not in any way indented).
 These blue green leaves occur at branch ends (photo 7749 under Tree).
+The small yellowish Spines only occur on the leaf Margins (photo 7756).
 The Petiole (leaf stalk) is absent, and the leaf base is amplexicaul (having an enlarged base that encircles the stem).
-The small yellowish Spines only occur on the leaf Margins (photo 7757 – under Flowers).
-These spines decrease with the age of the leaf.
 Old leaves do not remain on the tree.

 Flowers

 The cylindrical Flowers with a slightly swollen base occur terminally above the leaf rosette (photo 7753).
 The monoecious (having both male and female reproductive organs on the same plant) flowers are bright yellow and borne in erect Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex).
 These racemes are about 30cm high and develop from a 2-5 branched Panicle (indeterminate, branched inflorescence with stalked flowers – photo 7755).
-In individual 3-merous (parts in threes) flowers, the Calyx and Corolla are very similar and referred to as the Tepals (with 3 outer and 3 inner segments).
+In individual 3-merous (parts in threes) flowers, the Calyx and Corolla are very similar and referred to as the Tepals (with 3 outer and 3 inner segments.
+The tepals surround the bud (photo 7750).
 The Stamen Filaments are subulate (a part that is slender and tapering to a point).
-The superior Ovary contains many ovules, and the filiform (thread or filament like) Style has a minute capitate Stigma that becomes well exserted (sticking out) after anthesis (the period or act of expansion in flowers, especially the maturing of the stamens.
+The superior Ovary contains many ovules, and the filiform (thread or filament like) Style has a minute capitate Stigma that becomes well exserted (sticking out) after anthesis (the period or act of expansion in flowers, especially the maturing of the stamens).
 A flower is fully open and functional during this period.
 Anthesis may also refer to the onset of that period).
 (June-July/Aug).

 Fruit